|

 are new books on Shaw coming out all the time, paperback and hardbound, which

-greatest amount of books are no longer in print and are to be found in the
+amount of books are no longer in print and are to be found in the “used” (or

-“used” (or should we say “previously owned”) category, and there you’ll have to
+should we say “previously owned”) category, and there you’ll have to fall back

-but such are slowly disappearing, and anyway you’re just as likely to reach
+slowly disappearing, and anyway you’re just as likely to reach them online

-them online these days. eBay is sometimes a good source for the rarer sort of books,
+is sometimes a good source for the rarer sort of books, if you like

-almost all university libraries have large Shaw offerings, and some university
+university libraries have large Shaw offerings, and some university and other

 or click on the “Collections” link under “RESEARCH AIDS”